TimurSennikov/kwn/README.md

 # kwn
 kernel without name

-# what is it?

-kwm (kernel without name) is my own kernel which i wrote following the guide on osdev wiki.

-# it`s not copy-pasting?!

-i tried to understand all the code, added some functions like line scrolling, and rewrote it from scratch

-# why?

-i just want to understand kernel better

-# here starts actual compiling guide

-# compiling

 you need i686 cross compiler to build the kernel. to compile everything run bash script "build.sh"

 ### bash script options ###